minkeymouse/nowcasting-kr/CONTEXT.md

 ## Known Issues

+1. **CRITICAL: Models NOT trained** - `checkpoint/` directory is EMPTY.
+All experiments are blocked until models are trained.
+Previous status files incorrectly claimed models were trained.
-1. **CRITICAL: All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, models exist, needs re-run to verify)
+2. **CRITICAL: All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, but cannot verify until models are trained)
-2. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation)
+3. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation)
-3. **Forecasting results may be from before latest improvements** - Results exist but may not reflect latest code improvements, need to re-run to verify
+4. **Forecasting results may be from before latest improvements** - Results exist but cannot determine when they were generated or if they reflect latest code improvements, need to train models and re-run to verify

 See ISSUES.md for detailed issue tracking and research plans.